DTJF/libpruio/src/doc/_1_features.md

 # Run Modes # {#SecModi}

 \Proj supports three run modes.
-They differ in the priority of the timing of the ADC subsystem restarts:
+They differ in the priority of the timing of the ADC subsystem (restarts of the sequencer):

 -# IO mode (inaccurate ADC timing): the PRU is running in an endless loop and handles input and output lines of all subsystems at the